-- Another 43.2% of adults gave "good" ratings, while 11.3% of Broward County adults consider local religious relations to be "fair" or "poor. - Broward adults who consider religious relations in the community to be "excellent" or "very good" marks a statistically significant increase in positive ratings since the 1999 survey was conducted.
+- Another 40.6% of adults gave "good" ratings, while 13.9% of Broward County adults consider local religious relations to be "fair" or "poor. - TREND: The 45.5% of Broward adults who consider religious relations in the community to be "excellent" or "very good" marks a statistically significant increase in positive ratings since the 1999 survey was conducted.